TABMA WHS Inspection Service

 Health Check or System Audit

-This service is available to members starting at $1200/site.
-This service will give members a complete review of their safety management systems including: management commitment and WHS Policies, planning, training and records management, consultation and communication, risk management, contractor management, emergency management, injury management, performance management and evaluation and continuous review and improvement.
+This service will give members a complete review of their safety management systems including, management commitment and WHS Policies, planning, training and records management, consultation and communication, risk management, contractor management, emergency management, injury management, performance management and evaluation and continuous review and improvement.